 Shift's Legal Outreach Initiative works with leading law firms, in-house legal departments and national law societies that are serious about the legal profession’s role in implementation of the UN Guiding Principles.
 Shift's work in this area includes training workshops for lawyers on how to advise their business clients on the application of the UN Guiding Principles; and strategic advice and support to law firms on how they can know and show that they are respecting human rights in line with the UN Guiding Principles.
 For further information please visit the Legal Outreach Initiative project page.

 In addition, Shift team members are frequently invited to present at a range of meetings, conferences and high-level policy events focused on business and human rights.
 For example, in 2012 Shift team members contributed to a wide range of events including: meetings hosted by the Norwegian Government, the OECD and by the Japanese Ministry for Economic Affairs, a European Parliament hearing on business and human rights, a series of supply-chain focused conferences and workshops, presentations to a number of leading law firms and law schools, and webinars for a range of business audiences.

-Shift is an active participant in the UN Global Compact Human Rights Working Group and provides ad hoc input to a number of other efforts on implementation of the UN Guiding Principles, for example through our role on UNICEF's CSR Expert Advisory Group.
+Shift is an active participant in the UN Global Compact Human Rights and Labor Working Group and provides ad hoc input to a number of other efforts on implementation of the UN Guiding Principles, for example through our role on UNICEF's CSR Expert Advisory Group.